Support for Students

 Faculty members may contact the appropriate office or center directly for additional information about resources and procedures, as well as for making referrals.
 The Office of the Provost also provides support for faculty working with students that may need additional support and assistance in order to thrive on campus.

-The Academic Achievement Center provides tutoring, workshops, and coaching for students.
+The Tutoring & Learning Center provides tutoring, workshops, and coaching for students.

 The Academic Advising Center coordinates advising at Towson University, maintaining a staff of professional advisers and working with academic departments to recruit faculty for the First-Year Experience (FYE) program.

 The university’s CARE Team coordinates support resources that assist students in being successful academically and in promoting their health and well-being.
 If you are concerned about the well-being of a TU community member, please contact the Office of the Vice President for Student Affairs (VPSA) by calling (410) 704-2055, or by submitting the online CARE Form.

 Cook Library services include research sources and support, librarian liaisons for each department, and classroom instruction.
 Services for faculty are also provided.

 The Counseling Center is the primary source of personal counseling and psychological help on campus for students.
 The Center offers faculty consultation services to support and advise you when you are dealing with students in distress.
 Faculty are not expected to provide personal counseling to students.
 Rather, faculty play an important role in encouraging students to use campus resources, including facilitating a referral to the Counseling Center, Health Center, and Disability Support Services.

 The Office of Disability Support Services works with faculty and students to provide accommodations for students with disabilities.